eralpship/web-dev-workshop/docs/consuming-graphql-apis.md

 ## GraphQL language editor support

-If you are on vscode you can install these extensions from GraphQL Foundation. https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql
+If you are on VS Code, you can install this extension from the GraphQL Foundation. https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql

-## About our graphql server and it's database.
+## About our GraphQL server and it's database

-I added another node script `npm run server:dev` that gets initiated when `npm run dev`.
+I added another node script `npm run server:dev` that gets initiated when `npm run dev` is executed.
 This is our new graphql server that runs on `localhost:4000`.

-Implementation of the server code is out of this scope, that's why I won't go much into detail about how I put it together.
-But its code is in this repository at `src/server`, you can look at it in your time if you are interested.
+Implementation of the server code is out of this scope, but you'll find the code in this repository at `src/server`.
+Have a look at it on your own time if you are interested.

-But some here are some points about the server so you can troubleshoot if server behaves unexpectedly.
+Here are some points about the server for troubleshooting, if the server behaves unexpectedly.

-- Server uses local [SQLite](https://www.sqlite.org/index.html) as database.
-This is a file at the root of the repository `database.sqlite`.
+- Server uses local [SQLite](https://www.sqlite.org/index.html) database.
+The DB is a file at the root of the repository `database.sqlite`.

-- When server starts it will check if `database.sqlite` is present.
+- When the server starts it will check if `database.sqlite` is present.
 Otherwise it will recreate it.
-If data goes stale.
-Delete it, then re run `npm run dev` to get it recreated.
+If the data goes stale, delete it and re run `npm run dev` to get it recreated.

 - The tables and records in the database come from `src/server/server.seed.ts` file.
-You can see what's inserted into it from that file.
+You can see what's inserted into the DB from the file.

-- Also you can browse the database tables by using any sqlite browser.
-If you don't have one already set up you can use [alpha.sqliteviewer.app](https://alpha.sqliteviewer.app).
+- You can also browse the database tables by using any sqlite browser.
+If you don't have one set up you can use [alpha.sqliteviewer.app](https://alpha.sqliteviewer.app).
 When you upload the `database.sqlite` file you'll see this.
 Click on the table names to see what's in them.
 You will need to re-upload when data changes.

 ![sqliteviewer app](assets/sqliteviewer-app.png)